Stillpoint-Software/hyperbee.json/README.md

 - **Cons:**
   - No support for `JsonElement`.
-  - Not as fast as other implementations.
+  - Not quite as fast as other implementations.

 ### [JsonCons.NET](https://danielaparker.github.io/JsonCons.Net/articles/JsonPath/JsonConsJsonPath.html)